f3-factory/F3com-data/3.6/cache/main.md

 If `$ttl` is 0 then the entry is saved for an infinite time.
 Otherwise, the specified time, in seconds, is used as TTL.

-**NB**: Already cached keys will be updated by reusing the old expiration time!
+**NB**: F3 versions older than 3.6.5 are reusing old expiration times!
 See [issue #237](https://github.com/bcosca/fatfree-core/issues/237) for details.

 ### exists